gaurav-kr-pandey/data-structure-and-algorithm/Bit Manipulation/02 - Introduction - XOR.md

 |XOR is associative + commutative|Grouping doesn't matter|
 |Prefix XOR pattern|Subarray XOR queries|
 |Count subarrays with XOR = k using hashmap|Very common in hard problems|

----

-Would you like this as a downloadable PDF or to turn this into Anki flashcards?